-The Violence Against Women Act (VAWA), originally passed by Congress in 1994, provides special protection for non-citizen spouses and children who have suffered battery or extreme cruelty at the hands of a U.S. citizen or lawful permanent resident (LPR).
-In order to use VAWA to break free of the abuser's control and file a self-petition for immigration status, the applicant must be able to prove that the abuse occurred.
+The Violence Against Women Act (VAWA) provides special protection for non-citizen spouses and children who have suffered battery or extreme cruelty at the hands of a U.S. citizen or lawful permanent resident (LPR).
+VAWA lets them break free of the abuser's control and file a self-petition for immigration status.
+To do so, however, the applicant must be able to prove that the abuse occurred.

-In order to do that, however, it is necessary to understand what qualifies as abuse.
-Fortunately, the definition is fairly broad, and does not always need to involve physical injury.
-Here is what the U.S. Citizenship and Immigration Services regulations say on the matter:
+The legal definition of abuse in connection to immigration matters is fairly broad, and does not always need to involve physical injury.
+Here is what the U.S. Citizenship and Immigration Services regulations say: